drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

 **2.1.1 Sybil Attacks**

 - Sybil attacks can generally be mitigated by increasing the cost in resources or time to perform an action
-- In OpenBazaar, this can be achieved in a couple of ways:
+- In _OpenBazaar_, this can be achieved in a couple of ways:
   1. Demonstrating a _proof of trade_
     - Showing evidence of a trade by a triple-signed Ricardian contract (i.e. signed by merchant, buyer, and notary)
     - But this approach is not good for the privacy of the buyer